vicki-wu/medp-33100-final/README.md

-# MEDP 33100 Final Project
+# My Personal Diary

 ## **Project Overview**

-Memory Keeper is a web application designed to help users document, organize, and explore their personal memories.
+My Personal Diary is a web application designed to help users document, organize, and explore their personal thoughts, memories, and emotions.
+Users can create diary entries, view past entries, and filter them based on mood and date.

 ## **Project Members**